 - 16.1.
-The school will regularly review any reward systems to ensure they do not negatively impact on individual pupils or groups of pupils. - 16.2.
-The school recognises that rewarding good and improved attendance should be carefully considered in order to ensure it does not make pupils who have poor attendance, feel marginalised, worried or guilty about their low attendance rate and its impact on the pupil's own learning or the learning or rewards for the class as a whole.
+The school will regularly review any reward systems to ensure they are not negatively impacting on individual pupils or groups of pupils. - 16.2.
+The school recognises that rewarding good and improved attendance should be carefully considered in order to ensure it does not make pupils who have poor attendance, feel marginalised, worried or guilty about their low attendance rate and any impact it may have on the pupil's own learning or the learning or rewards for the class as a whole.